 Safe is Sexy: Understanding PrEP and HIV Prevention

-PrEP and HIV: Side Effects
+Understanding PrEP Side Effects

-A word of caution about PrEP and HIV, though: before you start taking this medication, you need to be absolutely sure that you haven’t been recently infected with HIV.
+A word of caution about PrEP and HIV: before you start taking this medication, you need to be absolutely sure that you haven’t been recently infected with HIV.
 PrEP is a preventative measure.
 It is not designed to treat an existing HIV infection.
 PrEP and HIV won’t mix if you are already infected.
 Once you have HIV, PrEP can actually increase your risk of developing drug resistance.
 This can limit your future options for HIV treatment.

 Condoms and Safe Sex

 Beyond medication, there are simpler ways to reduce the level of risk.
 Using a condom during any sex act can seriously reduce the possibility of contracting or spreading HIV, but isn’t foolproof.
 This is true for any sex act, including anal and oral sex.
 Using a latex or polyurethane condom every time you have sex is one of the best ways to protect yourself.
 That said, condoms do not always protect against STDs and HIV.
 No matter what, regular testing is critical for all of us.
 Again, this is the only way to truly know your status.